edespino/cloudberry-site/docs/sys-utilities/gprestore.md

 `gprestore` can send status email notifications after a back up operation completes.
 You specify when the utility sends the mail and the email recipients in a configuration file.

 Note: This utility uses secure shell (SSH) connections between systems to perform its tasks.
-In large Cloudberry Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
+In large Apache Cloudberry deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` and `MaxSessions` configuration parameters to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## Options

 **--timestamp YYYYMMDDHHMMSS**

 Required.
 Specifies the timestamp of the `gpbackup` backup set to restore.
-By default `gprestore` tries to locate metadata files for the timestamp on the Cloudberry Database master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory, and CSV data files in the `<seg_dir>/backups/YYYYMMDD/YYYYMMDDhhmmss/` directory of each segment host.
+By default `gprestore` tries to locate metadata files for the timestamp on the Apache Cloudberry master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory, and CSV data files in the `<seg_dir>/backups/YYYYMMDD/YYYYMMDDhhmmss/` directory of each segment host.

 **--backup-dir directory**

 Optional.
 Sources all backup files (metadata files and data files) from the specified directory.
 You must specify directory as an absolute path (not relative).
-If you do not supply this option, `gprestore` tries to locate metadata files for the timestamp on the Cloudberry Database master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
+If you do not supply this option, `gprestore` tries to locate metadata files for the timestamp on the Apache Cloudberry master host in the $MASTER_DATA_DIRECTORY/backups/YYYYMMDD/YYYYMMDDhhmmss/ directory.
 CSV data files must be available on each segment in the `<seg_dir>/backups/YYYYMMDD/YYYYMMDDhhmmss/` directory.
 Include this option when you specify a custom backup directory with `gpbackup`.

 You cannot combine this option with the option `--plugin-config`.